 Because it escaped the firebombing of World War II, Kanazawa has entire districts of perfectly-preserved 17th-century Edo-era architecture.
 During your stay in Kanazawa, experience traditional Japanese arts like…

 Enough of the travel book fluff.
 Let’s get to the heart of Kanazawa!

 Japan’s El Dorado

-In fact, Kanazawa produces 99% of Japan’s gold leaf.
-There are plenty of gold leaf items that you can’t find anywhere else
+In fact, Kanazawa produces 99% of Japan’s gold leaf, so there are plenty of items heavily featuring gold leaf that you can’t find anywhere else.

 From gifts for under 500 yen to pens costing millions of yen, there’s a shop somewhere in Kanazawa selling it.

-There’s more than seafood in Kanazawa.
+There’s more than fish in Kanazawa.
 If you read my tweets, you know I have a serious sweet tooth.